FAQs2025-02-20T14:33:38+00:00

 Failure to take adequate action in installing and maintaining fire doors within your building places lives at risk and can result in prosecution.

-Who should service fire doors?2025-02-20T14:25:54+00:00
+Who should service fire doors?2025-05-20T10:48:57+01:00

-Like all of your passive and active fire safety equipment within your building, it should be maintained by a competent specialist who holds the appropriate insurances and UKAS accreditation.
+Like all of your passive and active fire safety equipment within your building, it should be maintained by a competent accredited specialist who holds the appropriate insurances and UKAS accreditation.
 This means their practices are audited by third-party certification schemes and follow British Standards.

-Always remember to ask for accreditation to ensure the provider you choose is trustworthy and competent to service your building’s fire doors, and retain the service reports for your records as evidence of your due diligence to keep your building safe and legal.
+Always remember to ask for accreditation to ensure the provider you choose is trustworthy and competent to service your buildings fire doors, and retain the service reports for your records as evidence of your due diligence to keep your building safe and legal.

 What do I do in between maintenance service visits?2025-02-20T14:25:45+00:00